jcb936/jcb936.github.io/_posts/2023-05-07-unreal-asset-handling.md

 From a `TSoftObjectPtr`, you can also **sync load** the object to be used immediately using the `LoadSynchronous()` method on the pointer.
 This stalls the load queue, and should generally be avoided completely and used only during init operations of a class potentially (although if you need something alive for the entire lifetime of an object you probably want another type of pointer).

-> Avoid sync loading objects.
+Avoid sync loading objects.
+{: .notice}

 # Blueprint soft object references types